Naval Surface Force Atlantic Holds Change of Command

+“Thank you to Rear Adm.
+Joe Cahill for his leadership and tenacity for the overall combat readiness of the Atlantic Surface Force,” said Rear Adm.
+Alexander.
+“I am excited to join this high-performing team and continue to enable their efforts in accomplishing all assigned tasks towards mission accomplishment.”

+Rear Adm.
+Alexander assumes command during a period of transformation for the Atlantic Surface Fleet, as new platforms, technologies, and warships enter service.
+SURFLANT forces remain critical to operations across U.S. 2nd, 4th, 5th, and 6th Fleet areas of responsibility.

-260513-N-CO642-1954 NORFOLK, Va.
-(May 13, 2026) Rear Adm.
-Christopher Alexander, commander, Naval Surface Force Atlantic (SURFLANT), departs the SURFLANT change of command ceremony onboard Naval Station Norfolk, May 13.
-SURFLANT mans, trains, and equips assigned surface forces and shore activities, ensuring a capable force for conducting prompt and sustained operations in support of United States national interests.
-The SURFLANT force is composed of 66 ships and 31 shore commands.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Sylvie Carafiol)
+COMNAVSURFLANT mans, trains and equips assigned surface forces and shore activities, ensuring a capable force for conducting prompt and sustained operations in support of United States national interests.
+The SURFLANT force is composed of 77 ships and 31 shore Commands.

 |Date Taken: